banhandy/maitungsi/README.md

 App to record daily purchase items and reporting

-replaced my buy list app,
-flutter + Firebase
+Develop using Flutter and Firebase